Morpheus (Marvel Comics)

 Morpheus is a fictional character appearing in American comic books published by Marvel Comics.

 Publication history

-Morpheus first appeared Moon Knight #12 (Aug.
+Morpheus first appeared in Moon Knight #12 (Aug.
 1981), and was created by Doug Moench and Bill Sienkiewicz.
 The character subsequently appeared in Moon Knight #22-23 (August–September 1982), Moon Knight vol. 2 #3 (Sept.
 1985), Doctor Strange, Sorcerer Supreme #18 (June 1990), and Moon Knight: Resurrection War #2-4 (Feb.–April 1998).

 Morpheus received an entry in the original The Official Handbook of the Marvel Universe #7.

 Fictional character biography

 Robert Markham was born in New York City.
 He had an unprecedented viral infection that caused competitive inhibition of certain segments in his DNA in the process of replication.
 He consults Dr. Peter Alraune, who prescribes an experimental, untested drug.
 The drug reacts with Markham's DNA, causing a freakish appearance and the inability to sleep.
 Markham discovers that he no longer needs sleep, and that he now has a highly destructive psionic ability.
 He names himself Morpheus, the Greek god of sleep.
 Crazed, Morpheus seeks to punish Dr. Alraune, which brought him to the attention of Moon Knight, a wealthy vigilante.
 In the resulting fight, Morpheus is defeated.